-Council may choose to grant 1st reading to Bylaw XX/2025 approving the addition of the following definition for Data Centre Campus to Section 2.5 Definitions of the Land Use Bylaw 60/2014:
+Bylaw 06/2025 was introduced into the meeting to authorize the addition of the following definition for Data Centre Campus to Section 2.5 Definitions of the Land Use Bylaw 60/2014:

 DATA CENTRE CAMPUS: A large-scale facility designed to house extensive computer systems and associated components, for supporting artificial intelligence, cloud computing, data security, data storage, management and processing digital media, information and applications.
 This facility encompasses ancillary structures that support its primary function, including but not limited to administrative offices, educational and training facilities, maintenance facilities, power generation facilities, substations, and security buildings.